-In the meantime, it is still important to report perinatal deaths to MBRRACE-UK and eligible cases to the Early Notification (EN) scheme (the need for continued reporting EN cases will be kept under review).
+In the meantime, it is still important to report perinatal deaths to MBRRACE-UK.
 Every reasonable effort should be made to make a monthly Maternity Services Data Set submission to NHS Digital.

 Perinatal reporting to MBRRACE-UK should be carried out in the following order of priority:

 - Notify all deaths;

 - Complete the surveillance information for COVID-19 related perinatal deaths;

 - Continue to complete the perinatal surveillance information for all other deaths, whilst there is capacity to do so;

 - Complete the reviews using the Perinatal Mortality Review Tool, whilst there is capacity to do so.

 The reporting period of MIS action will be extended and will run from Tuesday 1 September 2020 until Friday 30 April 2021.
 Again, this will be kept under review.
 A further update will be provided with a revised timetable and technical guidance will be published in due course.
 This will be shared via your submitted MIS nominated contacts and posted on our web site.